 The Identity and Inclusion Steering Committee (i2i) is responsible for providing ongoing direction for programs and/or curricula at Pritzker that support an inclusive learning environment and promote respectful and effective communication with diverse patients and colleagues around issues of identity (examples include but are not limited to socioeconomic status, race, religion, LGBTQ+ status, genders, disability, etc.).

-Established in May of 2016, the committee tasked themselves with developing programming surrounding minoritized identities and inclusion by determining topics deemed relevant to Pritzker’s learning community and training and foundational for an inclusive and civil culture and future practice as a physician.
+Established in May of 2016, the committee tasked themselves with developing programming surrounding minoritized identities and inclusion by determining topics deemed relevant to Pritzker’s learning community and training students to cultivate an inclusive and civil culture and future practice as a physician.

 Previous and on-going projects include: